dotgc/fitness/form.md

 ### Lat Pull Down Form
 1. Keep your chest tall/bring your chest to the bar
 2. Keep your elbows pointed straight down
-3. Squeeze your lats/think of pulling from your armpits
+3. Squeeze your lats/think of pulling from your armpits.
+It's a lat exercise.
+You gotta tighten the lats
 4. Lower to your chin or just below
 5. Grab just outside your shoulders or a little wider
 6. Also try using the ‘V-grip’ handle